cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 to proceed with caution if such a “land grab” is found.

-**Software provenance**: The “software supply chain” is starting to get more attention at time of writing this whitepaper.
+**Software provenance**: The “software supply chain” is starting to get more attention at the time of writing this whitepaper.
 Consider the source for an operator, how it is being installed, and how or why a malicious user may want access to a kubernetes cluster.
 Spend a few minutes reviewing an installation script before running it.
 While the kubectl